MTD penalty points: how the new system works in 2026

 What is the interest rate on late payments?

 Late payments incur daily interest at 2.5% above the Bank of England base rate.
+This interest can accumulate quickly, making it important to address any late payments promptly to minimise additional costs.

 -